 Advantages and Disadvantages of Anodizing Aluminum vs. Powder Coating

 In contrast, powder coating can be applied to any aluminum alloy.
 In fact it can be applied to plastics, carbon fiber, fiberglass, and all manner of composites.
 While it does not bond to the substrate at the molecular level, the bond it does have with the substrate isn’t exactly weak.
-Although you wouldn’t expect a powder coated surface to hold up inside of an automotive engine, powder coating is frequently used to give engine manifolds and automotive rims a more colorful and pleasing appearance.
+Although you wouldn’t expect a powder coat metal surface to hold up inside of an automotive engine, powder coating is frequently used to give engine manifolds and automotive rims a more colorful and pleasing appearance.
 Anodizing is also used in this role, although it is used more often for production parts rather than custom products from small shops.

 When it comes to anodizing aluminum vs. powder coating there isn’t really a clearly superior choice, because even though they are different processes they are comparable in many ways.
 The only clear advantage is that anodizing performs significantly better under UV and other weathering conditions than powder coating.
-Although fluoropolymers weather better than other powder coating options they’re still not as long lasting as anodized equivalents.
+Although fluoropolymers weather better than other powder coat options they’re still not as long lasting as anodized coatings.
 This means anodizing is a better option for architectural aluminum that is expected to last for decades while powder coating may be a more affordable option for architectural trim aluminum that may be replaced as soon as trends change.
 Whatever coating option is chosen, it should be paired with quality aluminum.